Maskey71098/Classifaction-ML/README.md

 **Step 2:**  Build the decision tree associated to these K data points.
 **Step 3:**  Choose the number N tree of trees you want to buld and repeat steps 1 & 2.
 **Step 4:**  For a new data point, make each one of your N trees predict the category to which data points belong and assign the new data point to the category which has the majority vote.

-### **Steps Involved**
-1. Importing the libraries.
-2. Importing the dataset.
-3. Splitting the dataset to training and testing sets.
-4. Feature Scaling.
-5. Training the Random Forest classification model on training set.
-6. Predicting a new result.
-7. Predicting the test result.
-8. Making the confusion matrix.
-9. Visualizing the training set results.
-10. Visualizing the testing set results.

  ### **Observation**